REQUIREMENTS FOR ASSISTANCE AND INSTRUCTIONS TO FOLLOW:

 B. $50-$100.00 to go toward your savings each month for future car repairs or maintenance.

-C. Car insurance - In Detroit, it usually ranges from $280-$400 per month depending on your driving record, age, whether you had insurance recently, where you live etc. If you have any questions regarding how much insurance will cost you, then get a cost estimate on a 2006 Pontiac and VIN 2G2WP552261252704.
+C. Car insurance -Basic no fault coverage usually ranges anywhere from $180.00 - $275.00 per month depending on your driving record, age, whether you had insurance recently, your Zip Code etc. If you have any questions regarding how much insurance will cost you, then get a cost estimate on a 2006 Pontiac and VIN 2G2WP552261252704.
 This will provide you a good idea of the insurance cost for the type of car we purchase for our clients.

-D. You must be independent and living on your own and fully paying all routine living expenses/bills including full rent and utilities etc. You can't be living in a temporary living situation with low rent/no utility bills etc. Your name must be on the lease or mortgage agreement.
+D. You must be independent and living on your own and FULLY paying all routine living expenses/bills including all of the rent and all of the utilities etc. You can't be living in a living situation with low rent/no utility bills (or limited expense) etc. Your name must also be on the lease or mortgage contract and utilities in your name.

 Similarly, it is often difficult for us to help with a car purchase if you are receiving any assistance with your rent (such as a Section 8 voucher etc.) as this amount will change in the future depending on your income.
 But don't let that stop you from applying as each situation is unique.

-9. Lastly, you cannot be living a close distance to work where your commute is within walking distance or a short bus ride.
+9. Lastly, you cannot be living a close distance to work where your commute is within walking distance or a short bus ride nor can there be in your household another working vehicle that is available to you.

 10. If you meet the above requirements for assistance and also those on the Who Can We Help? page, then please fill out your information by clicking here: Initial Application.